LuckyJimJD/CivilProcedure/_outlines/Pleadings.md

 - Majority of courts have likewise held that lack of knowledge is not a _mistake_ for purposes of Rule 15(c)(1)(C)(ii).
 - Majority of courts have also held that identifying defendants as "John/Jane Doe" (instead of "unknown") does not satisfy the _mistake_ requirement (because the plaintiff didn't mistakenly think the defendant's name was "John/Jane Doe").

+#### Palacio v.
+City of Springfield, (D. Mass 2014)

+##### Facts & Procedural History

+- Plaintiffs brought federal civil rights suit  under 42 U.S.C. § 1983 against city and police officers who entered and searched their home without a warrant.
+- Plaintiffs didn't know the names of the police officers, so they named them as "John Doe" defendants.
+- After discovering the names of the officers, plaintiffs sought leave to amend to name them as defendants in place of the "John Does".
+- Defendants objected on the grounds that the statute of limitations had passed and that plaintiffs did not satisfy the requirements for relation back under Rule 15(c)(1)(C)

+##### Holding & Analysis

+- Court discusses cases (including _Worthington v.
+Wilson_) holding that lack of knowledge of a defendant's identity does not satisfy the "mistake" requirement of Rule 15(c)(1)(C)
+	- Court notes criticism of those decisions, citing _Singletary v.
+Pennsylvania Dep’t of Corrections_, 266 F.3d 186 (3d Cir.2001) and Varlack v.
+SWC Caribbean, Inc., 550 F.2d 171, 175 (3d Cir.1977) cases taking a contrary view.
+- Court holds that, even if amendment would not be allowed under Rule 15(c)(1)(C), it is allowed under Rule 15(c)(1)(A)
+- Under Rule 15(c)(1)(A), an amended pleading relates back when "the law that provides the applicable statute of limitations allows relation back;"
+	- In civil rights claims under § 1983, federal law borrows the statute of limitations for personal injuries under state law.
+	- Massachusetts law allowed for relation back in this situation, even if Rule 15(c)(1)(C) would not.

 #### Krupski v.
 Costa Crociere, S.P.A.
 (US 2010)